Water Chemistry Lab Tests

 Phosphate – Total phosphorus (TP) refers to all the various forms of phosphorus in the water, while phosphate (PO43-) refers specifically to the dissolved form of phosphorus in the water column.
 Phosphate is the most biologically active form of phosphorus.
 Phosphate levels are expected to range from 0.01 to 0.05 mg/L for healthy freshwater systems.

 Total Phosphorus – Phosphorus is a naturally occurring component of aquatic systems and it is necessary for a balanced ecosystem.
-Elevated levels of phosphorus, however, can cause shifts in this balance and is the most common cause of undesirable growth of aquatic weeds and algae.
+Elevated levels of phosphorus, however, can cause shifts in this balance and is the most common cause of the undesirable growth of aquatic weeds and algae.
 The discharge of treated wastewater and agricultural drainage into a lake will increase a lake’s phosphorus levels.
 Lawn and landscape fertilizer runoff is another major source of phosphorus in lakes and their use should be avoided near the water.
-Acceptable range numbers for TP are based on commonly used wastewater guidelines for discharge of treated wastewater.
-Phosphorus levels above 0.45 mg/L are very high for retention ponds and tend to cause significant algae blooms, but levels this high are not uncommon.
-When levels are higher than 1.0 mg/L, it is likely that the pond is being exposed to unusual discharges (such as treated wastewater).
-In such case, multiple management strategies may be required to lower phosphorus levels.
+In such cases, multiple management strategies may be required to lower phosphorus levels.

 Turbidity – Lack of clarity, known as turbidity, in natural waters is caused by the presence of suspended solids such as silt, clay, fine organic and inorganic matter, plankton and other microscopic organisms.
 The turbidity test measures an optical property of the water sample and is used as an index of water clarity.
-Turbidity values of 10 N.T.U.’s (Nephelometric Turbidity Units) or more indicate high levels of suspended solids.
 Elevated turbidity levels are often due to increased runoff, higher flow, or construction activity in the drainage basin.
 The degree to which turbidity affects wildlife depends on both the level of turbidity and the duration of exposure.
-Turbidity levels as low as 5 NTU can begin to stress fish within a few hours.
+Low turbidity levels can begin to stress fish within a few hours.